GreptimeTeam/docs/docs/reference/http-endpoints.md

   - `GET`: Send SQL queries via query parameters.
   - `POST`: Send SQL queries in the request body.

-For more information on the SQL API, refer to the [SQL documentation](/user-guide/query-data/sql.md).
+For more information on the SQL API, refer to the [HTTP API documentation](/user-guide/protocols/http.md#post-sql-statements) in the user guide.

 ### PromQL API